Fabrizio-Caruso/CROSS-LIB/docs/GAMES.md

 The game is controlled by the single fire button (first joystick button for targets with joystick input and space key for targets with keyboard input).
 Your score depends on the number of building destroyed, the level reached and how fast you complete each single level.
 The game has 8 levels and it ends after the eighth level.

+CONTROLS: either the joystick fire button or SPACE.

 You can play the game online: